braze-inc/braze-docs/_docs/_partners/message_orchestration/attribution/appsflyer/appsflyer.md

 {% endtab %}
 {% tab Swift %}

 If you have an iOS app, you may opt to collect IDFV by setting the `useUUIDAsDeviceId` field to `false`.
 If not set, iOS attribution will likely not map accurately from AppsFlyer to Braze.

+If you're using iOS Swift SDK v5.7.0+ and the `useUUIDAsDeviceId` field is set to `true` for attributions where IDFA is unavailable, users from your platform will not be matched to Braze as there will not be a common identifier to match these users.
+To ensure the highest possible match rate between both platforms, it is recommended to set the `useUUIDAsDeviceId` field as `false` so the IDFV is used as a common identifier if the IDFA is unavailable.

 For more information, refer to [Collecting IDFV]({{site.baseurl}}/developer_guide/platform_integration_guides/ios/initial_sdk_setup/other_sdk_customizations/swift_idfv/).

 {% endtab %}
 {% endtabs %}